by Ari Salonen

 1. Lose Lots of Money

 This is obvious and unfortunately happens more often than businesses would prefer.
 The question is: How does this happen?
 According to studies conducted by Harvard Business Review, about 70% of acquisitions fail.
 However, a common thread in many “failed acquisitions” can be tracked back to deal oversight, and an inability to link due diligence findings to integration.
-Most M&A processes run in silos where the teams sourcing deals have little accountability to what actually happens in due diligence.
-The same is true for due diligence teams who have little accountability to what actually happens during Integration.
+Most M&A processes run in silos where the teams sourcing deals have little accountability to what actually happens during the due diligence process.
+The same is true for due diligence teams who have little accountability to what actually happens during the post-merger integration steps.
 This lack of accountability in the handoff between teams is broken, but change appears to be on the horizon.
-Many new-age VPs of Corp Dev have created one holistic process where findings, issues, and opportunities found early on are captured and communicated all the way through integration.
+Many new-age VPs of Corp Dev have created one holistic process where findings, issues, and opportunities uncovered early on are captured and communicated all the way through integration.

 2. Hire New People without a Solid Process